Carlo Mammarella

-Carlo Mammarella (born 29 June 1982) is an Italian former footballer who played as a left back.
+Carlo Mammarella (born 29 June 1982) is an Italian footballer who played as a left back.

 Career

 Mammarella started his professional career at Pescara, and also played for Fermana and Tolentino before making his professional debuts for Triestina in the 2005–06 Serie B season.
 He then returned to Serie C1, playing for Grosseto, Ancona and Salernitana.

 In August 2008, Mammarella signed a contract with Lanciano.
 He achieved promotion at the end of the 2011–12 season, and extended his contract until 2014.

-On 1 July 2019 Ternana announced the signing of Mammarella on a 2-year contract.
+On 1 July 2019, Ternana announced the signing of Mammarella on a 2-year contract.